marcelocoelho/4.031/README.md

 ## 11. Add Servo

-***Correction: servo not included in your kit, but we have some you if you want to use them in your final project.***
+***Correction: servo not included in your kit, but we have some if you want to use them in your final project.***

 Use the example included in the Github repo.